 Data Requests and Data Protocols

-Costs for data requests begin at approximately $90.00.
-Please be aware that due to the large number of customised requests received they will be placed in a queue.
-The waiting list is approximately 6-8 weeks.
-No work will be undertaken until approval to proceed is given.
+Please be aware that due to the large number of customised requests received, they will be placed in a queue.
+We will attempt to provide data within four weeks, although more complex requests will take longer.
+No work will be undertaken until approval to proceed is given by the data requestor.

 Requests or enquires about data requirements should be emailed to: email@example.com